JasonLiu1229/University-Vault/DS/Session/Session 2.md

 ### Proxy and Skeleton in Remote Method Invocation
 ![[Pasted image 20240225164835.png]]
 #### Proxy
-Is responsible for making RMI transparent to clients by behaving like a local object to the invoker.
+Is responsible for making remote method invocation transparent to clients by behaving like a local object to the invoker.

 The proxy implements (Java term, not literally) the methods in the interface of the remote object that it represents.
 But, …